 SALISBURY, Md. – The organization American Baseball Coaches Association/Rawlings released the 2017 Division III All-America Teams this morning.
 The honorees were announced at the opening ceremony of the NCAA Division III College World Series in Appleton, Wisconsin.
-Salisbury University senior Pete Grasso was recognized by the organization as he earned First Team All-American honors.
+Salisbury University senior Pete Grasso was recognized by the organization as he was named the organization's National Player of the Year and earned First Team All-American honors.

 Grasso turned in an outstanding senior year campaign for the maroon and gold from the field, the mound, and from the plate.
 He played in 45 of 46 games, totaled team-highs in hits (72), batting average (.381), and at-bats (189).
 On the mound Grasso was equally as impressive posting a 9-1 record with a team best 2.17 ERA while totaling 89 strikeouts and allowing only 22 earned runs.
 In the field Grasso totaled 75 putouts, 94 assists, and helped turn 19 double plays while posting a fielding percentage of .966.